Starkville to Meridian - Serving Central and East Mississippi

 Board On Board

-Residential owners in Ackerman neighborhoods and near the Natchez Trace access at French Camp choose board-on-board fencing for full privacy coverage, with panels racked to match the county's upland grades.
+If you want true privacy around the house - common in Ackerman neighborhoods and near the Natchez Trace access at French Camp - board-on-board gives you full coverage with no gaps, and we rack the panels to follow the county's upland grades so it looks right on sloping ground.

 Frequently Asked Questions About Fences in Choctaw County, MS

-Do I need a permit to build a fence in Choctaw County, MS?
+Do I need a permit to build a fence in Choctaw County?

-The answer depends on whether your parcel is inside an incorporated town limit - Ackerman, Weir, or French Camp each can set its own permit and setback process - or on unincorporated county land.
-For unincorporated parcels outside municipal limits, start by verifying requirements with the Choctaw County Chancery Court Clerk's office in Ackerman, phone 662-285-6329, and follow their direction for any inspections or recorded easement considerations.
-If your fence line is near a road intersection or corner lot, also confirm sight-distance expectations with the relevant jurisdiction before building a solid privacy fence.
+It depends on where your property sits.
+If you're inside Ackerman, Weir, or French Camp, each town can set its own permit and setback rules, so that runs through the town.
+If you're on unincorporated county land - which is most of the county - start by checking with the Choctaw County Chancery Court Clerk's office in Ackerman at 662-285-6329, and follow their direction on any inspections or recorded easements.
+Either way, you don't have to sort it out alone - tell us where you are and we'll confirm what applies.
+One thing worth knowing: if your fence line is near a road intersection or on a corner lot, there may be sight-distance expectations to meet before you put up a solid privacy fence, and we'll check that too.

-I'm near French Camp and the Natchez Trace - how do you handle fencing on hilly ground without wavy lines?
+I'm near French Camp and the Natchez Trace on hilly ground - will my fence come out wavy?

-What kind of fence holds up best on large rural tracts between Ackerman and Weir?
+What fence holds up best on a large rural tract between Ackerman and Weir?

-For long runs on acreage where the goal is livestock containment or deer control, field fence or pasture fence with properly braced corners is the most practical and cost-effective approach.
-Because county access typically runs off US 82 and then onto smaller county roads, we design gate openings wide enough for equipment and set hinge posts to handle the repeated heavy use that farm and hunting-property gates receive.
+For long runs on acreage where you're keeping livestock in or deer out, field fence or pasture fence with properly braced corners is usually the most practical and cost-effective way to go.
+Since you're likely getting in off US 82 and then down smaller county roads, we'll build your gate openings wide enough for equipment and set the hinge posts to take the repeated heavy use that farm and hunting-property gates get.
+Tell us how you use the land and we'll match the fence to it.

-Yes - Ackerman's Southeastern Timber Products sawmill operation correlates with a consistent mix of work: agricultural perimeter fencing on timber and land tracts alongside residential privacy fences for in-town properties.
-Practically, it also means we regularly build durable gate openings and access-control layouts designed for work trucks and equipment moving in and out of working rural properties.
+Yes, all the time.
+With the Southeastern Timber Products sawmill in Ackerman, we see a steady mix of work - agricultural perimeter fencing on timber and land tracts right alongside residential privacy fences for in-town homes.
+That means we're used to building durable gate openings and access layouts sized for work trucks and equipment moving in and out of a working property, so if that's what you've got, we'll design it to take the traffic.

 Ready for a fence estimate?